If you consistently create high-value time – you can double your income

 When you ask most business people this question, they tend to answer with a task that also generates money, but not at the same rate as their primary skill does.
 In our lawyer example, that might be doing some clerical work that might only generate $100 an hour.

 And that’s the mistake.
 As Dr. Gunther Klaus, the famed management speaker tells us, the second most valuable thing anyone can do with their time is to invest in marketing efforts that will generate more future billable hours related to their most valuable skill.
-Our lawyer shouldn’t do clerical work- he or she should be engaged in marketing efforts like building a social media presence in their area of expertise, or going to networking events, or reaching out to current clients for referrals- anything that will generate more high-end billable hours in the future.
+Our lawyer shouldn’t do clerical work- he or she should be engaged in marketing efforts like building a social media presence in their area of expertise, going to networking events, or reaching out to current clients for referrals- anything that will generate more high-end billable hours in the future.

 Dr. Klaus claimed that if you constantly applied this idea “of only doing your most valuable work and then spending time creating more of your most valuable work” you could double your income in a few years.